-Investment risk oversight forms an integral part of the overall risk management framework and is guided by the Equity Investment and Debt Investment policies for mutual funds.
+Investment risk oversight forms an integral part of the overall risk management framework and is guided by the Equity Investment and Debt Investment policies for investments made by various schemes of mutual fund.
 The process of assessment of investment risk includes portfolio construction/asset allocation, analysis of performance of funds, review of credit/counterparty/concentration risk, monitoring of liquidity risk in debt and equity funds, stress testing of liquidity risk and impact and review of trade price vs. volume-weighted average price.
 To sensitise the senior management regarding any exceptions in the area of investments, the investment risk oversight reporting forms part of the Investment Committee.